awsdocs/amazon-ec2-user-guide/doc_source/EBSSnapshots.md

 You can share a snapshot across AWS accounts by modifying its access permissions\.
 You can make copies of your own snapshots as well as snapshots that have been shared with you\.
 For more information, see [Sharing an Amazon EBS Snapshot](ebs-modifying-snapshot-permissions.md)\.

-A snapshot is constrained to the Region where it was created\.
+A snapshot is constrained to the AWS Region where it was created\.
 After you create a snapshot of an EBS volume, you can use it to create new volumes in the same Region\.
 For more information, see [Restoring an Amazon EBS Volume from a Snapshot](ebs-restoring-volume.md)\.
-You can also copy snapshots across regions, making it possible to use multiple regions for geographical expansion, data center migration, and disaster recovery\.
+You can also copy snapshots across Regions, making it possible to use multiple Regions for geographical expansion, data center migration, and disaster recovery\.
 You can copy any accessible snapshot that has a `completed` status\.
 For more information, see [Copying an Amazon EBS Snapshot](ebs-copy-snapshot.md)\.

 ## Encryption Support for Snapshots<a name="encryption-support"></a>

 EBS snapshots fully support EBS encryption\.
 + Snapshots of encrypted volumes are automatically encrypted\.
-+ Volumes you create from encrypted snapshots are automatically encrypted\.
++ Volumes that you create from encrypted snapshots are automatically encrypted\.
-+ Volumes you create from an unencrypted snapshot that you own or have access to can be encrypted on\-the\-fly\.
++ Volumes that you create from an unencrypted snapshot that you own or have access to can be encrypted on\-the\-fly\.
 + When you copy an unencrypted snapshot that you own, you can encrypt it during the copy process\.
 + When you copy an encrypted snapshot that you own or have access to, you can reencrypt it with a different key during the copy process\.

 **Note**
 If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.

-Complete documentation of possible snapshot encryption scenarios is provided in [Creating an Amazon EBS Snapshot](ebs-creating-snapshot.md) and in [Copying an Amazon EBS Snapshot](ebs-copy-snapshot.md)\.
+Complete documentation of possible snapshot encryption scenarios is provided in [Creating Amazon EBS Snapshots](ebs-creating-snapshot.md) and in [Copying an Amazon EBS Snapshot](ebs-copy-snapshot.md)\.

 For more information, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html)\.